 Community health education staff visits the projects periodically after their completion to ensure villagers know how to properly maintain their projects.

-Since 1990, El Porvenir has worked side-by-side with rural families in Nicaragua to construct wells, latrines, village washing facilities as well as support reforestation projects.
+Since 1990, El Porvenir has worked side-by-side with rural families and schools in Nicaragua to construct wells, latrines, village washing facilities, school hand-washing stations as well as support reforestation projects.

 Carole Harper, a judge in California, founded El Porvenir in 1990 after serving as a volunteer with Habitat for Humanity in Nicaragua.
 She launched El Porvenir to address the lack of clean drinking water in rural communities and respond to the determination of local people to improve their living standards.

 As El Porvenir developed, it grew into an integrated program that included water, sanitation, hygiene and maintenance education, and reforestation.
-When El Porvenir started its village work trips, Nicaragua was recovering from the aftermath of a civil war and didn’t have a tourism industry; it was difficult to find English-speaking guides, public transportation, or hotels outside of Managua.
+When El Porvenir started offering work trips, Nicaragua was recovering from the aftermath of a civil war and didn’t have a tourism industry; it was difficult to find English-speaking guides, public transportation, or hotels outside of Managua.
 For North Americans to travel to Nicaragua and see El Porvenir’s rural development work first-hand, it was necessary for El Porvenir to serve as a tour organizer.
-Work trips were created, and small groups of North Americans were brought into rural villages to experience village life, working alongside local families on projects.
+Work trips bring small groups of North Americans into rural villages to experience village life, working alongside local families on projects.

-What was once an organization with one employee, who carried out four projects a year, has become a leading international nonprofit with 26 staff members, 23 of whom are Nicaraguan.
+What was once an organization with one employee, who carried out four projects a year, has become a leading international nonprofit with a mainly Nicaraguan staff partnering with thousands of Nicaraguans annually.

 Where We Work